 - Mix ¼ cup of the fresh cilantro into the filling.
 Mound filling into the hollowed zucchini halves.
 Sprinkle each zucchini boat with shredded cheese.
 Cover the baking dish with foil.

-- Bake for 25 minutes, then remove foil and set the oven to broil.
+- Bake the zucchini boats for 25 minutes, then remove foil and set the oven to broil.
 Cook for 5 more minutes, until the cheese is bubbly and golden brown.

-- Rest the zucchini boats for 5 minutes, then sprinkle on the remaining fresh cilantro and serve.
+- Rest the stuffed zucchini for 5 minutes, then sprinkle on the remaining fresh cilantro and serve.

 Nutrition